Marfan syndrome is a disorder of connective tissue. This is the tissue that strengthens the body's structures.

 National Marfan Foundation -- www.marfan.org

 Heart-related complications may shorten the lifespan of people with this disease.
-However, many patients survive well into their 60s.
-Good care and surgery may extend the lifespan further.
+However, many people live into their 60s and beyond.
+Good care and surgery may further extend lifespan.

 Complications may include:

-Spontaneous new gene mutations leading to Marfan (less than 1/3 of cases) cannot be prevented.
-If you have Marfan syndrome, see your doctor at least once every year.
+Spontaneous new gene mutations leading to Marfan (less than one third of cases) cannot be prevented.
+If you have Marfan syndrome, see your provider at least once every year.